Paperback-iOS/website/src/getting-started/installation/index.md

 - **What should I do if I haven't received an invite after completing all steps?**

-  If you've completed all steps but haven't received an invite, create a new post in the `#support` channel of the official Discord server following the provided guidelines.
+  If you've completed all steps but haven't received an invite, create a new post in the `#support` channel of the official Discord server, info on how to do this can be found [here](/getting-started/further-support/).

 :::